 What is a modular property?

-These properties are mass produced, built in a factory rather than on site.
+These type of houses are mass produced, built in a factory rather than on site.
 They’re then delivered when finished.
 They have many architectural styles and the homes’ features can be designed to the owner’s specifications.
 This could be the number of stories tall they are, whether they’re split level or three stories tall etc. They also tend to be more eco-friendly when it comes to the materials used for building and production methods.

 What is a detached house?